 The House couldn’t come to an agreement on HB 275, which removes certification requirements for school nurses.
 Under existing law, school nurses must have a bachelor’s degree and 3 years of experience in pediatric nursing or a similar area, demonstrate the ability to work with students, parents, and teachers, and demonstrate their ability to work in a school setting.
 HB 275 removes those requirements and allows schools to hire professional nurses.
-The committee was split 10-10 on whether or not to recommend the bill for passage, and the House laid the bill on the table.
+The committee was split 10-10 on whether or not to recommend the bill for passage, and the House [simple_tooltip content=’Lawmakers put the bill aside and do not act on it’]laid the bill on the table[/simple_tooltip].

-The Senate passed SB 140, which would reaffirm local school districts’ role in authorizing programs that give academic credit, easily on a voice vote.
+The Senate passed SB 140, which would reaffirm local school districts’ role in authorizing programs that give academic credit, easily on a [simple_tooltip content=’When lawmakers say “aye” or “nay” to pass a bill’]voice vote[/simple_tooltip].
 The bill removes the State Board’s authority to create rules on alternative programs that was given to them in 2018 and would stop the proposed “Learn Everywhere” program.
 The bill will now head to the House.

 According to Senator Jay Kahn, the bill’s prime sponsor, SB 140 clarifies that the approval of all academic programs remains with the local school district and the district’s role in approving curriculum.